 Safeguarding the future

-We all want to save the climate, but face different challenges.
 Sweden is known for its undeveloped wilderness and archipelagoes, stretching from the European mainland to the Arctic.
-Meeting the environmental challenges of the future is not just about protecting landscapes though, and Sweden is making big strides towards safeguarding the future as well as conserving the past.
+Meeting the environmental challenges of the future is not just about protecting landscapes, though, and Sweden is making big strides towards safeguarding the future as well as conserving the past.

 The first country in the world to pass an environmental protection act, Sweden also hosted the first UN conference on the global environment in 1972.
 Since then, Sweden has not looked back, managing to grow its economy substantially while reducing carbon emissions and limiting pollution.
 More than half of Sweden’s national energy supply comes from renewables and a thorough legislation aims at further reducing greenhouse gas emissions.